- About

 Fayetteville High School, Fayetteville, AR

 Cameron Simpkins is a dedicated Biology educator with 14 years of experience teaching a variety of courses at Fayetteville High School (FHS) in Arkansas.
-Her classes range from ESL Biology to
+Her classes range from ESL Biology to AP Biology, including the service-learning course, Advocates for Inclusive AP.
+She actively sponsors student organizations like the Asian-American/Pacific Islander Club and Science National Honors Society, fostering a culture of engagement and leadership.

-and student equity across the state.
+Cameron has played significant roles in local educational leadership, serving on FHS Equal Opportunity Schools building advisory board and the Fayetteville Public School District Science Curriculum Task Force.
+Through the ARTeacher Fellowship, she brings arts-integration strategies to the Biology classroom, and her work in Arkansas with the Teach Plus Fellowship advocates for educator and student equity across the state.
 She has secured over $24,000 in grants for the FHS Biology department and mentors both student teachers and new staff members.

-underrepresented youth in STEM research and is passionate about celebrating diversity in STEM education, promoting equitable access to advanced courses, and empowering students to be
+Outside the classroom, Cameron co-founded Youth Guardians of Conservation NWA, a non-profit that connects students with conservation opportunities.
+She organizes fundraisers supporting underrepresented youth in STEM research and is passionate about celebrating diversity in STEM education, promoting equitable access to advanced courses, and empowering students to be advocates for positive change.

 Pepperdine University, Malibu, CA

 Dr. Krista Lucas is an Assistant Professor of Teaching of Biology at Pepperdine University, where she has worked since 2014.
-She teaches a variety of courses in the biology and sustainability programs at Pepperdine, to both science and non-science majors.
+She teaches a variety of courses in the biology and sustainability programs at Pepperdine to both science and non-science majors.
 Her research is in the areas of science identity and scientific literacy, especially in college students who are non-STEM majors.
 Krista holds a Ph.D. in STEM Education from the University of California, Santa Barbara, a Master’s in Teaching - Secondary Science from the University of North Carolina - Chapel Hill, and a Bachelor's in Biology from Occidental College.
 Krista has worked in schools with all age groups, from volunteering as an elementary science teacher to teaching middle school life science, to teaching high school biology and AP Environmental Science.
 She was a member of the Curriculum Council in her neighborhood school district for two years and is an active volunteer at her sons’ school.
 Krista enjoys spending time with her husband and two sons at concerts and playing board games.

-At the core of my teaching philosophy is the need for increased scientific literacy as a society and I strive to encourage this attribute in my students.
-In my experience teaching primarily non-science majors, I have found that this begins with students believing in their ability to think scientifically and using class time effectively to give them practice at honing this skill.
-My classes do not resemble the stereotypical undergraduate science classes.
-The bulk of my classes are composed of real-life scientific problems that students solve in groups, from determining how herbicides act during different parts of photosynthesis, to the mystery of the Tylenol poisonings in the 1980s, to the evolution of antibiotic resistance in Staphylococcus aureus.
 In my classroom, students also develop the ability to research and discuss current scientific issues that can be applied to their lives outside of the classroom.
 I assign students a final project that requires them to find a science story in the news, investigate the primary literature, and make connections to course content.
 Through my research program I have learned that following their experience in non-majors introductory biology, students see themselves as science people and also believe that I see them as science people.
 This is also important as general education science is students’ last exit from the discipline, so providing them with opportunities to engage with scientific material and be scientists encourages them to be science people, while also improving their scientific literacy.
 Each semester I have the incredible experience of watching students have fun learning and gain confidence interacting with science.

 University of Houston, Houston, TX